-If you're looking to study abroad in United States or an English speaking country, one of the fundamental pre requisites would be for you to qualify and pass in one of the popular language speaking tests.
-IELTS and TOEFL are both popular among students, but you may be confused as to which would be better for you if you're applying in a foreign university for the first time.
+If you're looking to study abroad in the United States or an English-speaking country, one of the fundamental prerequisites would be for you to qualify and pass in one of the popular language speaking tests.
+IELTS and TOEFL are both popular among students, but you may be confused as to which would be better for you if you're applying to a foreign university for the first time.

 Which one should you take?

-It is a question that has riddled students for years and choosing between the two examinations is very difficult.
-People often tend to choose the easier option and here we will compare the difficulty levels for both examinations.
+It is a question that has riddled students for years and choosing between the two examinations is tough.
+People often tend to choose the easier option, and here we will compare the difficulty levels for both examinations.
 There are many teachers and students who have varying views and but there is no clear winner in this regard.

 Similarities between IELTS and TOEFL

 Most students feel that TOEFL feels a bit more challenging because the experience of talking to a computer can feel a bit awkward.
-The IELTS is a bit more flexible in this regard and you can talk to the examiner if you have any doubts which is not something you will be able to do when appearing for TOEFL.
+The IELTS is a bit more flexible in this regard, and you can talk to the examiner if you have any doubts which are not something you will be able to do when appearing for TOEFL.

 IELTS is more popular in Australia, Europe, UK, Canada and New Zealand.

 Many countries use TOEFL/IELTS score for immigration (as a proof of proficiency in English).
-These tests are highly recommended for Non Native English speakers (who are planing to study abroad in English speaking countries).
-It's quite possible visa officer might ask your TOEFL/IELTS score!
+These tests are highly recommended for non-native English speakers (who are planning to study abroad in English-speaking countries).
+It's a visa officer might ask your TOEFL/IELTS score!